crankery/merp/README.md

 - The interconnect header & socket are shown to be mounted on the back on the boards.
 The boards are intended to be installed in your Eurorack case on standoffs.
 - If you don't want to connect a module to the left or right, leave the interconnect header or socket unpopulated.
 - There's an additional power header on the left side of the board.
 This header is entirely optional.
 - You can probably only populate the filter capacitors on one of your boards.
 Or none of them...
-They optional.
+They're optional.
 - All signals are passed through all interconnected power bus modules.
 - The Gate and CV lines of the Doepfer bus are connected, inclusive of module interconnects.